 Breeds of Japan

 Mostly bred for hunting way back when, Japan has many breeds that originated from various parts of Japan.
-Often times, because of the names, the Japanese Chin, Japanese Spitz, and Japanese Terrier are thought to have originated in Japan, but this is not true.
+Oftentimes, because of the names, the Japanese Chin, Japanese Spitz, and Japanese Terrier are thought to have originated in Japan, but this is not true.
 I can see why it would be an easy misconception, though!
-The dogs who did originate in Japan, however, still have unmistakable Japanese-sounding breed names which leads them to being correctly associated with the country.
+The dogs who did originate in Japan, however, still have unmistakable Japanese-sounding breed names which lead them to be correctly associated with the country.
 Those breeds include:

 - Akita Inu

 - Hokkaido Inu

 As you can see, many of the Japanese breed names have “inu” at the end, which actually translates to “dog” in English.
 Many of the breeds are also named after the area in which they came from in Japan which makes it pinpoint their specific point of origin.

 Most of the breeds from Japan are known for being rather well-behaved and quiet dogs, only making a fuss when necessary for them.
 As with most any breed from any other country, these dogs fare the best when raised indoors in a loving environment, and can develop behavioral issues when left to their own devices outdoors.
 It is not clear why it is like this, but perhaps it has something to do with their innate hunting abilities.

 - 52 Irish Dog Names: Male & Female

 If you have decided to adopt an Irish dog, you should definitely consider Irish dog names suitable for the puppy-lad or puppy-lass!
 Check out our 52 Irish dog names for your Celtic canine!

 - 70 Spanish Dog Names: Male & Female